wbmccurry20/GrooveSync/README.md

 ## Features

-- Download playlists from SoundCloud and other sources.
+- Download playlists from SoundCloud and other sources
 - Skip tracks that have already been downloaded to avoid duplicates.
 - Simple web interface with Bootstrap styling.
 - Extensible and ready for future features like Rekordbox integration.